ASUU strike boosting EndSARS protests, FG laments

 Denies replacing UTAS with IPPIS

-ABUJA—THE Federal Government yesterday lamented that the continuous closure of Nigerian Universities as a result of the strike embarked upon by the Academic Staff Union of Universities, ASUU, over the Integrated Payroll and Personnel Information System, IPPIS has contributed to the ongoing #EndSARS protest.
+The Federal Government on Thursday lamented that the continuous closure of Nigerian Universities as a result of the strike embarked upon by the Academic Staff Union of Universities, ASUU, over the Integrated Payroll and Personnel Information System, IPPIS has contributed to the ongoing #EndSARS protest.

 The Minister for Labour and Employment, Senator Chris Ngige stated this at a meeting with the leadership of ASUU over the union’s stiff opposition to the IPPIS payment platform.

-Senator Ngige also debunked insinuation that the Federal Government was contemplating to replace the IPPIS platform with University Transparency Account System (UTAS), the platform that the university teachers have come up with against IPPIS.
+Senator Ngige also debunked the insinuation that the Federal Government was contemplating replacing the IPPIS platform with University Transparency Account System (UTAS), the platform that the university teachers have come up with against IPPIS.

+READ ALSO: FG Considers ASUU “UTAS” Payment software, subjects it to integrity test today

 The Minister decried the prolonged strike that has paralysed academic activities in tertiary institutions across the country.

-Ngige said that government has commenced the process of testing UTAS which ASUU members claimed it accommodates the peculiarities of university systems, adding that all the three stages of test will be concluded within the time frame the union gave government.
+Ngige said that the government has commenced the process of testing UTAS which ASUU members claimed it accommodates the peculiarities of university systems, adding that all the three stages of the test will be concluded within the time frame the union gave the government.

-“We, as government feel we are going to put it up for tests – three stages of test.
-We have done the first stage of test which is within the timeline of six months that ASUU promised.
-We are going to do other integrity test, Alpha test, Beta test and the one they call roll-over and other whatever test.
+“We, as government feels we are going to put it up for tests – three stages of the test.
+We have done the first stage of the test which is within the timeline of six months that ASUU promised.
+We are going to do other integrity tests, Alpha test, Beta test, and the one they call roll-over and other whatever test.
 It is the technologists that know all those tests.
 But this is the round we are going on now.”

-While reacting, ASUU President, Prof. Biodun Ogunyemi, who led the union’s delegation to the meeting said Nigerians including members of the union expect so much from its leadership, insisting that it would not do anything that will jeopardize rights of its members, students and the country as whole.
+While reacting, ASUU President, Prof. Biodun Ogunyemi, who led the union’s delegation to the meeting said Nigerians including members of the union expect so much from its leadership, insisting that it would not do anything that will jeopardize the rights of its members, students, and the country as a whole.

 Present at the meeting included the Accountant General of the Federation, Ahmed Idris; Chairman Senate Committee on Tertiary Education, Senator Ahmed Baba-Kaita; Executive Secretary of NUC, Prof. Adamu Rasheed and Minister of State for Labour and Employment, Festus Keyamo, SAN,